Free & Family-Friendly Fun Things to Do in Atlanta

 Those younger than 16 get free admission to the Jimmy Carter Presidential Library, where they can step into the “Oval Office” and experience “A Day in the Life of the President,” or take a virtual trip with the Carters.
 Outdoors, everyone can enjoy the gardens and ponds and art on the grounds, plus gorgeous views of the ATL skyline.

 Window Shopping and Festivities at Atlantic Station

 There’s so much to see and do in Atlantic Station, a walkable streetscape with more than 50 shops, brick streets and a Central Park.
 Window shop boutiques and big name brands, enjoy free movies in the park in the warmer months, or watch the ice skaters in the winter.

 Enjoy festivals and events at downtown’s Centennial Olympic Park plus shopping, dining, history, and entertainment.
 Whether it’s window shopping or picking up a great ATL souvenir, you’ll find it in Centennial Olympic Park.

 Looking for more ways to save?
 Atlanta CityPASS has you covered!
-Offering savings of more than 40%, CityPASS tickets are a great way to build a must-see itinerary packed with family fun.
+Offering savings of 44%, CityPASS tickets are a great way to build a must-see itinerary packed with family fun.
 Venture—if you dare—into the brand-new SHARKS!
 Predators of the Deep gallery at the Georgia Aquarium.
 Take a fizzy, fun pop-culture tour at the World of Coca-Cola.
 Check out the dinos at the Fernbank Museum of Natural History or try your luck kicking a field goal at the College Football Hall of Fame.
 And experience a powerful and uplifting journey of human rights at the National Center for Civil and Human Rights.

 Get to know Atlanta, and discover the best things to do around the city.